-San Miguel Especial is used as the base and depending which style beer you would like is blended with other specially made beers, one with high levels of hop character, one with toasty malt character and one with high alcohol, the 4 beers are blended together by the worlds most complicated post-mix/dosing machine and the result is a choice of 12 different beers that can be found listed below on their website.
+San Miguel Especial is used as the base and depending on which style of beer you would like is blended with other specially made beers, one with high levels of hop character, one with toasty malt character and one with high alcohol, the 4 beers are blended together by the worlds most complicated post-mix/dosing machine and the result is a choice of 12 different beers that can be found listed below on their website.

-A tasting of the beers available at The Boar followed, they do not stock all 12, none of the Tap Stations do, but 5 of these beers plus the Especial and other San Miguel beers were available to try, all matched with a local Pintxos (Tapas for most of us).
+A tasting of the beers available at The Boar followed, they do not stock all 12, none of the Tap Stations does, but 5 of these beers plus the Especial and other San Miguel beers were available to try, all matched with a local Pintxos (Tapas for most of us).

 At this stage we were introduced to just how important Beer and Food matching is to San Miguel, this was at the core of our visit and the Basque region is a perfect place to see this in action.

 I will not go into the 4C's or the many other elements that are involved when matching beer with food, there are numerous articles on the subject and I will need to write a separate article to cover this topic in the detail it deserves.
-However Pintxos provide everything element you could hope for when matching beer and food.
+However, Pintxos provide everything element you could hope for when matching beer and food.

-From the Tap Station we were taken upstairs to Yandiola Restaurant and were introduced to San Miguel matched with dishes found in a finer dining led restaurant.
+From the Tap Station, we were taken upstairs to Yandiola Restaurant and were introduced to San Miguel matched with dishes found in a finer dining led restaurant.

-The chef had created a menu specifically to match with the various styles of beer San Miguel produce, all of the beers showed their versatility.
+The chef had created a menu specifically to match the various styles of beer San Miguel produce, all of the beers showed their versatility.

-The Manila, a hop forward IPL.
+The Manila, a hop-forward IPL.

 After dinner we had a chance to relax before another highly enjoyable restless experience; a guided tour of the city and then onto experience more of the wonderful Pintxos available in Plaza Nueva.
 We undertook what can only be described as a Pintxos crawl, moving from bar to bar selecting a few dishes from each one before moving on to the next.
-With of course a glass of San Miguel in each location.
+Of course with a glass of San Miguel in each location.